From-Later/from-later-web/README.md

 Below the `meta` variable, write your content in Markdown.
 [Github Flavored Markdown](https://github.github.com/gfm/) is supported (so you can do tables, strikethrough, and task lists).

-There are two custom components that you can use in your post, which are the `AudioPlayer` and `EmbeddedVideo`.
-They both require the `src` and `title` properties to be provided.
-See `/views/lonely-arcade.mdx` for an example of how to use the AudioPlayer and `/views/broadcast.mdx` for an example of the EmbeddedVideo.

 Keep in mind that if you are using the `sidebar` option, all your H2 tags (##) will be used in the sidebar table of contents so consider the length of the title, the number of titles, and the text itself.
 If you want a subtitle that won't be included in the sidebar, use H3 or higher.

+##### Custom components you can use in your post

+**Label**
+You can place the Label component anywhere in your post, just move the line `<Label meta={meta} />` where you want it to appear.
+No need to add any additonal props.

+**Embedded Video**
+The EmbeddedVideo component is for embedding a video like from Youtube or Vimeo.
+It requires the `src` prop and a `title` properties to be provided.
+See [`/views/broadcast.mdx`](https://github.com/From-Later/from-later-web/blob/main/pages/views/broadcast.mdx?plain=1#L61) for an example of the EmbeddedVideo.
+Note: it's actually just an iframe so you could use it for other embedded content if you want!

+**AudioPlayer**
+The AudioPlayer embeds an audio player and it also requires the `src` and `title` properties.
+See [`/views/lonely-arcade.mdx`](https://github.com/From-Later/from-later-web/blob/main/pages/views/lonely-arcade.mdx?plain=1#L56) for an example of how to use the AudioPlayer.

 #### 4. Add images or other files to the `/public` folder.